-Eating plant based or vegan recipes but love baking?
+Eating plant based or vegan recipes and love to bake?
 No problem.
 Baking with no eggs or dairy is easy and delicious!
 Really.
 After years of experimenting with recipes, Alex and I have learned: vegan baking recipes can be some of the most delicious out there.
 Here are all our very favorite vegan baked goods, from savory to sweet!
 Here are the types of recipes you’ll find in this list:

 A few secrets to vegan baking!

 Before we start: here are a few quick tips on the secrets behind vegan baked goods.
 Just how to replace the milk, butter and eggs in vegan baking?
 It’s different based on the recipe, but here’s what we most often use:

 Flax egg.
 Often we substitute eggs with flax eggs, the vegan trick for using ground flax seeds and water to work as a binder.
 (Or, we’ll reformulate the recipe to not need an egg at all.)

 Coconut oil.
 Coconut oil is often our substitute for butter in vegan baking.
 It has the richness of butter and is solid at room temperature.

 Almond milk or other non-dairy milk.
 The non-dairy milk we use most often in baking recipe is almond milk, but often oat milk, cashew milk or coconut milk work.